OpenFin raises $17 million for its OS for finance – TechCrunch

 OpenFin, the company looking to provide the operating system for the financial services industry, has raised $17 million in funding through a Series C round led by Wells Fargo, with participation from Barclays and existing investors including Bain Capital Ventures, J.P.
 Morgan and Pivot Investment Partners.
 Previous investors in OpenFin also include DRW Venture Capital, Euclid Opportunities and NYCA Partners.

-Likening itself to “the OS of finance”, OpenFin seeks to be the operating layer on which applications used by financial services companies are built and launched, akin to iOS or Android for your smartphone.
+Likening itself to “the OS of finance,” OpenFin seeks to be the operating layer on which applications used by financial services companies are built and launched, akin to iOS or Android for your smartphone.

-OpenFin’s operating system provides three key solutions which, while present on your mobile phone, has previously been absent in the financial services industry: easier deployment of apps to end users, fast security assurances for applications, and interoperability.
+OpenFin’s operating system provides three key solutions which, while present on your mobile phone, has previously been absent in the financial services industry: easier deployment of apps to end users, fast security assurances for applications and interoperability.

 Traders, analysts and other financial service employees often find themselves using several separate platforms simultaneously, as they try to source information and quickly execute multiple transactions.
-Yet historically, the desktop applications used by financial services firms — like trading platforms, data solutions, or risk analytics — haven’t communicated with one another, with functions performed in one application not recognized or reflected in external applications.
+Yet historically, the desktop applications used by financial services firms — like trading platforms, data solutions or risk analytics — haven’t communicated with one another, with functions performed in one application not recognized or reflected in external applications.

 “On my phone, I can be in my calendar app and tap an address, which opens up Google Maps.
 From Google Maps, maybe I book an Uber .
 From Uber, I’ll share my real-time location on messages with my friends.
 That’s four different apps working together on my phone,” OpenFin CEO and co-founder Mazy Dar explained to TechCrunch.
 That cross-functionality has long been missing in financial services.